s-thom/wg_config/README.md

 History lesson: this project is forked from [zcutlip/wg_config](https://github.com/zcutlip/wg_config), which is forked from [adrianmihalko/wg_config](https://github.com/adrianmihalko/wg_config) (as part of [adrianmihalko/raspberrypiwireguard](https://github.com/adrianmihalko/raspberrypiwireguard)), which is forked from [faicker/wg-config](https://github.com/faicker/wg-config).

+_Pull requests are welcome._ So many of these forks are stale, and there's not much indication of whether PRs are encouraged.
+Some forks have deviated from the original quite a lot, making PRs an absolute hassle.

 ## Dependencies

 -   wireguard